 Not to mention that has the best cost of living without dipping into your savings too much.
 It also has that small-town feel to it, so you get a safer environment since it is 8th in crime.

 Fun and festivals are the main focus for Scottsdale.
 It is the bigger city atmosphere that has one of the best art festivals around, as well as fashion shows, film festivals, and so many other cultural options.
 There are plenty of museums that you can visit with rotating exhibits.

 This is the West’s most western town and it ranks #1 for amenities, which means if you want to purchase something or find something to do, you can.
 Adventurers will love to see that the airport is just 13 miles away.

 Scottsdale is also the most expensive place on this list.
 But, you are getting the most amenities, the 5th best travel and a lot of perks, so it makes sense.
 If you can afford it, it is very worth it.

 The draw for this town is mostly about money, considered that you won’t empty it from expenses or have it stolen.
 The crime rank for this city is the best, with only 869 crimes per 100,000 people.
 The weather is nice, which means you don’t have to sweat over the heat, crimes or costs.

 This small town means that there are less amenities and it is second to last in ranking for that.
 Locals do rate the Mount Athos Restaurant and Café petty high as the nicer place to eat.
 The nearest airport is about 59 miles away, so it makes a spur of the moment vacation hard.

 Not to be confused with Prescott Valley, this small city is a big exception to the Arizona weather.
-This placed tied for best weather and has great air quality as well.
-It is also the second highest amenities.
+This placed tied for the best weather and has great air quality as well.
+It is also the second-highest amenities.

 Travel is hard with the nearest airport over 100 miles away, so catching flights can be hard and really expensive.
-With weather this great, who want to leave.
+With weather this great, who wants to leave.

 Sierra Vista, Arizona